e-gov/DHX-adapter/docs/java-library-usage-guide.md

 ##Building

-The following example is given on how to involve the DHX adapter package in existing (or new) software project, by using [Apache Maven](https://maven.apache.org/).
+The following example is given on how to involve the DHX Java library in existing (or new) software project, by using [Apache Maven](https://maven.apache.org/).

 The above external dependencies are downloaded automatically by Maven.